AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 The `daterange` special column works similar to  `timestamp`, however the filtering is limited to full days.
 The `daterange` is also optional and has the same range defaults as `timestamp`.
 The `daterange` field can also be used in Date-Time Functions to parse, truncate the event date.

+The `daterangeName` special column can be used to filter your query using a named date range like `Last Quarter`.

 **filterId**

 The `filterId` special column is optional and is used to apply an externally defined filter to the query.
 Applying an externally defined filter to a query is similar to dragging a filter on a panel in Workspace.
 Multiple filter IDs can be provided by `AND`-ing them.

+Along with `filterId`, you can use `filterName` to use a filter's name instead of ID.

 ### WHERE Clause

 The WHERE clause is handled in three steps:

-1. Find the date range from the `timestamp` special field.
+1. Find the date range from the `timestamp`, `daterange`, or `daterangeName` special fields.

-2. Find any externally defined `filterId`s to include in the filtering.
+2. Find any externally defined `filterId`s or `filterName`s to include in the filtering.

 3. Turn the remaining expressions into ad-hoc filters.